 A thorough declutter is a good place to start in preparation for a spring clean.
 It’s the time of year when many people turn to self storage services for a number of reasons.
 This could be storing seasonal items such as winter clothing, or more short-term storage for DIY or refurbishment projects.

 Top Tips for Decluttering Your Home

 The Designer, William Morris, famously said, “Have nothing in your house that you do not know to be useful or believe to be beautiful.”

 With spring finally upon us, we share with you some handy advice for decluttering the home.

 If you’ve never used self storage services before and would like some guidance on the options available, then please get in touch.
-Our experienced team at Extra Room Self Storage really know their stuff!
+Our experienced team at Extra Room Self Storage really know their stuff.
 Our self storage rooms are affordable, secure, immaculately clean and easy to access.
-We can help with your domestic storage in Hinckley, Nuneaton, Tamworth and surrounding areas.
+We can help with your storage in Tamworth, Hinckley, Nuneaton and surrounding areas.